Title: | Bindings to C++ Libraries for Single-Cell Analysis |

 , a 3-dimensional numeric array containing the Cohen's from each pairwise comparison between groups.

-the entry [i, j, k]
+The entry [i, j, k]

-of gene k
+for gene k

 .